JrSchild/rawhide-viriciti/README.md

 #### Usage
 Adjust the `parameters.json` file to your liking. `npm install -g git://github.com/JrSchild/rawhide.git` to install the framework.
 Clone and cd into this project. `rawhide link` (for now) and then `rawhide run` to start the test.

+### Transform
+The transform directory runs different tests to see how fast it is to process data after it is inserted.